Estevenson1994/Clothes-Store/README.md

 #### Methods:

-#increase_quantity - to be called when added a duplicate item to the basket.
-This is done instead on adding a whole new object to th basket to save memory on the session.
+#increase_quantity - to be called when adding a duplicate item to the basket.
+This is done instead on adding a whole new object to the basket to save memory on the cookie.

 #decrease_quatity - to be called when removing a duplicate item from the basket.